 6.54 Obscure Language Features [BRS]

 6.54.1 Applicability of language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.54 is mitigated by SPARK.

+SPARK is designed to offer a completely unambiguous semantics, where a SPARK program that is verified with a SPARK Analyzer exhibits no undefined behaviour and no dependence on unspecified behaviour.

-SPARK provides facilities for a wide range of application areas.
+Nonetheless, SPARK provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area might misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.

 6.54.2 Guidance to language users